 As British residents in France face a post-Brexit reality, we look at the impact concerning residence rights and the formalities for applying for permanent residence in France after Brexit

 Existing British residents in France will be able to continue living in France after Britain leaves the EU.
 Previously as EU citizens, however, there was no obligation to obtain a residency card (titre de séjour), a document which was entirely optional.
 After Brexit, however, a residence permit will be mandatory.
-The cut-off date at this writing is set as of October 31, 2020 for all people over the age of 18.
-This date results from counting six months to apply and a further six months to process and receive it, starting on the exit date of 31 October 2019.
+The application website is currently being refurbished, as it was tailored for a no-deal Brexit, but a new version is expected soon.